 After our lunch, we walked to the nearest shopping area in Trou Aux Biches and looked around for a fishing rod.
 My husband wanted to buy one to catch some small fishes near the bay.

-In evening of Day 6, we had a gala time at the New Year’s party thrown for all the guests in the hotel.
-There was an amazing dinner buffet, fireworks, music and a champagne fountain.
+On the evening of Day 6, we had a gala time at the New Year’s party thrown for all the guests in the hotel.
+There was an amazing dinner buffet, fireworks, music, and a champagne fountain.

 Read More: An afternoon in Grand Baie of Mauritius